 This shot was taken with the Nikon 16-35mm f/4 VR at 18mm, and also in Glacier National Park.
 18mm is where things start to open up and you won’t feel as much pressure to frame everything perfectly.
 You can see this image still has excellent use of foreground and strong composition overall, but it doesn’t feel quite as big as the 14mm above.
 Shooting at 18mm gives you more versatility in terms of the scenes that you can capture.

 As we discuss below, zoom lenses often don’t perform best at their widest with more distortion and softness.
 Even bumping the zoom in a couple of millimeters from 16mm to 18mm can make a notable difference in image quality.
-All in all, 18mm is one of the most useful focal lengths for landscapes—right there with 21mm below.
+All in all, 18mm is one of the most useful focal lengths for landscapes—right up there with 21mm below.

 21mm (The Sweet Spot)